 Have an old dresser than needs a bit of an upgrade?
-Here are 15 unique DIY dresser ideas . . . these will inspire you to get started!
+Learn how to decoupage a dresser!
+Here are 20+ unique DIY dresser ideas . . . these will inspire you to get started!

 Scroll down to the bottom of the post to get a video of a dresser project in action.
 Cathie and Steve will show you how to paint and cover a dresser with a post, using Mod Podge.